microsoft/hlsl-specs/proposals/NNNN-expanded-comparison-sampling.md

 If any other value is found, the test should fail.

-To test the `SampleCmpBias` method, use a texture with sentinel values in each mip level, start with no bias and determine the default mip level, then increase the bias ensuring that the mip level the sample uses switches to the expected next level at a reasonable
+To test the `SampleCmpBias` method, use a texture with sentinel values in each MIP level, start with no bias and determine the default MIP level, then increase the bias ensuring that the MIP level the sample uses switches to the expected next level at a reasonable
  bias: somewhere between just over 0.0 and 1.0.
 Repeat for a few levels.

-To test the `SampleCmpGrad` method, use a texture with sentinel values in each mip level, start with gradients of 0 to determine the base mip level.
-Increase the gradients gradually and ensure that mip level the sample uses switches to the expected next level at reasonable gradient values.
+To test the `SampleCmpGrad` method, use a texture with sentinel values in each MIP level, start with gradients of 0 to determine the base MIP level.
+Increase the gradients gradually and ensure that MIP level the sample uses switches to the expected next level at reasonable gradient values.
 Repeat for a few levels.